esfolk/Realized-and-Historical-Implied-Vol-Study-/README.md

 - The rolling regression showed that the strength and nature of this relationship changed over time, which could be due to various market factors, economic conditions, or investor sentiment shifts.

 **4. Frequency Analysis**:
-Using Fourier transforms and wavelet analysis, we dove into the frequency components of our time series data.
+Using Fourier transforms and wavelet analysis, I dove into the frequency components of my time series data.

 **Insight**:
 - The power spectral density plots revealed dominant frequencies in both the VIX and realized volatility, indicating inherent cycles in the data.
 Identifying these cycles can be pivotal for traders looking for periodic patterns.
 - Wavelet analysis provided a nuanced view of how different cycles or frequencies in the data evolved over time.
-We identified periods where both the VIX and realized volatility shared common patterns, suggesting synchronized market dynamics.
+I identified periods where both the VIX and realized volatility shared common patterns, suggesting synchronized market dynamics.
 Conversely, periods of divergence could indicate shifts in market regimes or misalignment between market expectations and outcomes.

 ### Overall Insights: